 We’ve visited Omis and Radmanove Mlinice.
 Even if we hadn’t planned all those activities, we have done them all in one day.

-What a perfect day for people with an adventure spirit!
+What a perfect day for people with an adventurous spirit!
 That day made me truly happy.
 Our group decided to depart earlier so we could explore a little bit of Omis city.
 That day weather was a bit cloudy so it wasn’t so hot, which was good.
-From Split to Omis group was in positive mood so driving went smoothly.
-Arriving to Omis, exploring, eating, hanging out and taking pictures of lovely, small and old city.
-Afterwards we went to the long beach.
-Water was so clear and colorful and it seemed not so salty, because ofCetina river inflow to sea.
+From Split to Omis group was in a positive mood so driving went smoothly.
+Arriving at Omis, exploring, eating, hanging out and taking pictures of the lovely, small and old city.
+Afterward we went to the long beach.
+Water was so clear and colorful and it seemed not so salty, because of the Cetina river inflow to sea.

-If you like to check how it was on the zipline take few minutes to see our video below:
+If you like to check how it was on the zipline take a few minutes to see our video below:

 As we decided to come back to Split we realized that the sun was already setting.
-On the way back we’ve seen delightful waterfall across the river bank.
+On the way back we’ve seen a delightful waterfall across the river bank.
 The day was filled with various activities which made our day.
 Nobody could hide their happiness from faces.

-Festival of Dalmatian songs – Omis is also known for its traditional Festival of Dalmatian songs, started in 1967. with a purpose of cherishing of cultural tradition.
+Festival of Dalmatian songs – Omis is also known for its traditional Festival of Dalmatian songs, which started in 1967. with the purpose of cherishing cultural tradition.
 This is the biggest festival of this sort.
 Dalmatian “klapa” songs are at the core of this music.
-“Klapa” in Dalmatian dialect means company or group, and in musical terms it refers to a five-to-eight member ensemble.
+“Klapa” in Dalmatian dialect means company or group, and in musical terms, it refers to a five-to-eight member ensemble.
 It is characterized by vocal harmony-singing, only rarely discreetly and quietly accompanied by instruments.
-The klapa singing has very long tradition, with roots in Medieval church songs.
+The klapa singing has a very long tradition, with roots in Medieval church songs.
 Sang by fishermen and peasants, it leaves the listeners astonished by the beauty and gentleness of their voices, expressing the true heart and soul of Dalmatian people.

-Omis is well connected with the rest of Europe via the Split airport (40 km to the Northwest), and recently constructed highway.
+Omis is well connected with the rest of Europe via the Split airport (40 km to the Northwest), and the recently constructed highway.
 Omis is connected with Split by Adriatic road and frequent bus lines.

-Split International Airport is located 50 kilometers to the Northwest from Omis with organized bus transfer of passengers from the airport to the Split.
+Split International Airport is located 50 kilometers to the Northwest from Omis with organized bus transfer of passengers from the airport to Split.
 To get to Omis from Split, you can use any of the local bus lines.
 For more information, please visit the pages of Split International Airport.